JBtallgrass/datafun-07-ml/README.md

 ### Overview
 This module focuses on Machine learning and the applications of Python in predictive analysis
-    -Build a model
-    -Make predictions
-    -Visualize the model
-    -Publish your insights

 ### Deliverables
 -GitHub Repository: [datafun-07-ml](https://github.com/JBtallgrass/datafun-07-ml)